COMHIS/kungliga/antagomir/size.md

   * Some dimension info is provided in the original raw data for altogether 73866 documents (19.1%) but could not be interpreted for 8213 documents (ie. dimension info was successfully estimated for 88.9 % of the documents where this field was not empty).

-  * Document size (area) info was obtained for 73551 documents (19%).
+  * Document size (area) info was obtained in the final preprocessed data for altogether 73551 documents (19%).
 For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](output.tables/physical_dimension_incomplete.csv)

-  * Document gatherings info is originally available for 65653 documents (17%), and further estimated up to 65653 documents (17%).
+  * Document gatherings info is originally available for 65653 documents (17%), and further estimated up to 65653 documents (17%) in the final preprocessed data.

-  * Document height info is originally available for 7970 documents (2%), and further estimated up to 73551 documents (19%).
+  * Document height info is originally available for 7970 documents (2%), and further estimated up to 73551 documents (19%) in the final preprocessed data.

-  * Document width info is originally available for 333 documents (0%), and further estimated up to 73551 documents (19%).
+  * Document width info is originally available for 333 documents (0%), and further estimated up to 73551 documents (19%) in the final preprocessed data.

+These tables can be used to verify the accuracy of the conversions from the raw data to final estimates:

   * [Dimension conversions from raw data to final estimates](output.tables/conversions_physical_dimension.csv)